OSUSecLab/DongleScope/ResponsibleDisclosure.md

 # Responsible Disclosure

-This document is to record the vulnerability disclosure of our paper: [Plug-N-Pwned: Comprehensive Vulnerability Analysis of OBD-II Dongles as ANew Over-the-Air Attack Surface in Automotive IoT](https://www.usenix.org/conference/usenixsecurity20/presentation/wen).
+This document is to record the vulnerability disclosure of our paper: [Plug-N-Pwned: Comprehensive Vulnerability Analysis of OBD-II Dongles as A New Over-the-Air Attack Surface in Automotive IoT](https://www.usenix.org/conference/usenixsecurity20/presentation/wen).
 The events are documented in chronological order.

 ###August 7, 2019